QUEEN CITY AND OTHER DIMENSIONS

 “Which reminds me,” continued V, “next Saturday is our FEA field trip, is it not?”

-“It is,” Lily confirmed—remembering something.
+“It is,” Lily confirmed, remembering something.
 “That is, unless Carlotta Bean forgets to take her meds and pulls another one of her stunts.”

 “I don’t think so, Lily.
 Her last one was less than two weeks ago and, knowing her, she wouldn’t chance another scene quite so soon; especially after taking in that new boarder.
 She’s a stickler for making a good first impression, particularly for new conquests, after that she doesn’t give a rat’s ass.
-Le Bean certainly made a mess of things; insulting Mercy Nice’s buffet before dropping her emerald ring into the punch bowl, polluting the poor thing’s Georgian Ambrosia punch with the heavy scent and bile taste of Gardenia Bold by some French faggot.
-Anyway, as she fished about in the peach-colored brine, its tide rose midway to her elbows before she nearly drowned herself in shock from everyone there.
+Le Bean certainly made a mess of things; insulting Mercy Nice’s buffet before dropping her emerald ring into the punch bowl, polluting the poor thing’s Georgian Ambrosia punch with the heavy scent and bile taste of Gardenia Bold "by some French faggot, according to Carlotta.
+Anyway, as she fished about in the peach-colored brine, its tide rose midway to her elbows before she nearly drowned herself in shock from seeing the disturbing, distorted faces of everyone there.
 As you know, all that cleaning-up after her vile tantrum left me exhausted.
 And poor raving Billy Butts!
 Will he never learn to shut the fuck up long enough to take a breath?
 I guess it was her attempt to strangle him with her peach-tinted hands that brought the evening’s festivities to an abrupt conclusion.”
 V paused to sip tea while waiting for the right words.
 “Nope, not so soon as Saturday, Lily.
 She keeps her new boarder in the Paisley Room, the room that nice fellow papered for her.
 You know, the one you always liked with the mysterious eyebrows you thought Arabesque.
 I detected his eyebrows were plucked and that he didn’t align the paisleys quite right.
 Carlotta has always been quite practical in utilizing her inamoratos.
 I wonder whatever happened to him?
 Butts certainly couldn’t restrain his lust, but I think Mister Arabesque was all one way about that sort of thing.
 With him—the inamorato—when the time came to choose, the choice came down to Carlotta with all her prurient interests and a seemingly endless amount of money, or Billy Butts with matching interests, but less money, Carlotta won, if not hands-down, certainly by a nose.

 “Anyway, this newest boarder had been a tourist guide in Athens.
 Apparently, he has all the attributes which make for success: tall, tan, piercing black eyes, wide infectious smile, perfectly even white teeth and not an original thought in his lovely head.
 He doesn’t speak a lick of English, but Carlotta said he is willing to help her learn Greek in exchange for room and board, and whatever else.
 Although, the idea of teaching one without a lick of English by one without a lick of Greek does sound intriguing—”

 V was an avid collector of objets d’art and, unless eclecticism is a specialty uniquely to itself, V had no especial field of interest other than her splendid collection of erotic artifacts that she had gathered at one time or another, one place or another.
 “Something from just about every period in art history—nay, Human history,” V assured doubters in what must have been a case of inflated exaggeration, a little white lie.
 “I do not lie—I hyperbolate!”
 Easy to mistake the difference.
 “The Queen City Art Museum refused my donation.
 For free!
 For fucking free!
-No interest in the history of sex toys dating back to the Roman Empire, maybe one or two of them were up an emperor’s ass.
-Imagine that.
+No interest in the history of sex toys dating back to the Roman Empire, maybe one or two of them were up an Emperor’s ass.
+Imagine that?
 Back before that hateful cult of one-godders brought down the Roman Empire.
-Shows what they know.”
+Shows what they knew.”

 “The Romans or the one-godders?”
 Lily asked with no real interest.
 "Who knew?"